Transaction Simulation & Verification

 ✅ Reports All ETH Balance Changes

-We analyze ETH inflows and outflows for:
+We analyze ETH inflows and outflows for:- Target contracts

 - Touched contracts